-We have audited the accompanying statements of net assets available for benefits of Union Pacific Fruit Express Company Agreemen Employee 401(k) Retirement Thrift Plan (the "Plan") as of December 31, 2021 and 2020, the related statement of changes in net assets available for benefits for the years then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2021 and 2020 and the changes in net assets available for benefits for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of net assets available for benefits of Union Pacific Fruit Express Company Agreemen Employee 401(k) Retirement Thrift Plan (the "Plan") as of December 31, 2022 and 2021, the related statements of changes in net assets available for benefits for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2022 and 2021 and the changes in net assets available for benefits for the years then ended, in conformity with accounting principles generally accepted in the United States of America.